 It is not necessary to part with your pets.
 However, it is important to minimize direct contact with animals, especially animals that are ill.
 Please delegate the care of your pets to other family members or friends.

-It is recommended to avoid contact with reptiles, ducklings, or chicks to prevent salmonella.
+Avoid contact with reptiles, ducklings, or chicks to prevent infection with salmonella.

 After your transplant, avoid walking, wading, swimming, or playing in recreational water such as ponds, swimming pools, lakes, whirlpools, and hot tubs.